Shobhan10/cash-register-manager/README.md

 # cash-register-manager
- This is a cash register manager
+ This is a Cash Register Manager.
+Here people can calculate the remaining balance with the number of notes to be given.